A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Results

 Furthermore, we consider two sets of scenarios referred to as ``Additional 1" and ``Additional 2" described shortly, based on Figs.~\ref{subfig: yaw_rate_violation} and \ref{subfig: pitch_rate_violation}, respectively.
 In the first set of scenarios, the vehicle needs to perform a turn maneuver with a marginal altitude change.
 The initial location is $(120, 40, 20)$ with initial heading and pitch angles of $90^\circ$ and $-5^\circ,$ and the final location is $(300, 40, 15)$ with heading and pitch angles of $-90^\circ$ and $-5^\circ$.
 In ``Additional 2", the vehicle needs to perform an ascent maneuver from an initial location of $(120, 40, 20)$ with initial heading and pitch angles of $90^\circ$ and $-15^\circ$ to a final location of $(130, 120, 41)$ with heading and pitch angles of $85^\circ$ and $20^\circ$.\footnotemark

+In addition to considering the algorithm from~\cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, we also use the path construction methodologies described in~\cite{analytic_solution_3D} and~\cite{mathworks_uavdubinsconnection}; the latter implementation utilizes the model proposed in~\cite{Dubins_airplane_fixed_wing_UAVs}.
+The implementation for the former algorithm is available on the GitHub page of the authors (link in~\cite{analytic_solution_3D}).
+For the algorithm from~\cite{analytic_solution_3D}, since only a single turning radius parameter is used, we set $R = R_{pitch} = 40$\,m.\footnotemark For the implementation in~\cite{mathworks_uavdubinsconnection}, we select the maximum roll rate so that the turning radius matches $40$\,m (which is our $R_{pitch}$), and retain the default bounds for the maximum flight path angle of $\pm 0.5$ radians.
+We note that the model considered in~\cite{mathworks_uavdubinsconnection}, which implements~\cite{Dubins_airplane_fixed_wing_UAVs}, utilizes the initial and final heading angles, rather than the full heading vector.

-To optimize the path length with respect to the parameters, we consider $15$ discretizations for all parameters that describe the positions and tangent vectors for entry and exit between the intermediary surfaces.
+For Algorithm~\ref{alg: algorithm}, to optimize the path length with respect to the parameters, we consider $15$ discretizations for all parameters that describe the positions and tangent vectors for entry and exit between the intermediary surfaces.
 We implemented the algorithms in Python~$3.8$ on a computer with AMD Ryzen $9$ $5900$HS CPU running at $3.30$ GHz with $16$ GB RAM.
 For all the classes of the paths constructed, we parallelized the functions that compute the sub-paths on each individual surface.
 The computational results of the algorithm are summarized in Table~\ref{tab: results}. \footnotemark

-In Table~\ref{tab: results}, we use superscripts $a, d, g$ to refer to instances with $R_{yaw} = 30$ m.
-On the other hand, $b, e, h$ are used to refer to instances with $R_{yaw} = 40$ m, and $c, f, i$ are used to refer to instances with $R_{yaw} = 50$ m.
-Furthermore, $a, b, c$ correspond to instances with initial and final roll angles of $-15^\circ$ and $0^\circ,$ respectively, $d, e, f$ correspond to instances with initial and final roll angles of $0^\circ$ and $15^\circ,$ respectively, and $g, h, i$ correspond to instances with initial and final roll angles of $15^\circ$ and $-15^\circ,$ respectively.
-Additionally, in this table, we show the length of the path obtained using the algorithm from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} under the instance name.
-We consider the same parameter values used in \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, which are a minimum turning radius of $40$ m and a bounded pitch angle in $[-15^\circ, 20^\circ]$.
+In Table~\ref{tab: results}, we show the length of the path obtained using the three benchmarking algorithms under the instance name.
+For the implementation in \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, we consider the same parameter values used by the authors, which are a minimum turning radius of $40$ m and a bounded pitch angle in $[-15^\circ, 20^\circ]$.